randym32/Ball-into-Hoop/README.md

 When done iterating, return the best angle.

-I'm not going to get explicit steps how to make this algebra, nor am I going to give explicit steps on how to code it.
+I'm not going to give explicit steps how to make this algebra, nor am I going to give explicit steps on how to code it.
 That's _your_ job.